National Archives: Trump took classified items to Mar-a-Lago

-WASHINGTON (AP) — The 15 boxes of White House records that were stored at former President Donald Trump’s Mar-a-Lago residence contained items marked as classified national security information, the National Archives and Records Administration said Friday.
-The agency said the matter has been referred to the Justice Department.
+WASHINGTON (AP) — Classified information was found in the 15 boxes of White House records that were stored at former President Donald Trump’s Mar-a-Lago residence, the National Archives and Records Administration said in a letter that confirmed the matter has been sent to the Justice Department.

-In a response to a Feb.
-9 letter from the House Committee on Oversight and Reform panel, the National Archives confirmed reports that Trump took government records with him down to Florida after he left office in January 2021.

 Federal law bars the removal of classified documents to unauthorized locations, though it is possible that Trump could try to argue that, as president, he was the ultimate declassification authority.